sk-wu/FlexIcon/README.md

 If you find this useful for your research, please cite our paper.

+    @inproceedings{wu2023flexicon,
+         title={FlexIcon: Flexible Icon Colorization via Guided Images and Palettes}, author={Wu, Shukai and Yang, Yuhang and Xu, Shuchang and Liu, Weiming and Yan, Xiao and Zhang, Sanyuan}, booktitle={Proceedings of the 31st ACM International Conference on Multimedia}, pages={8662--8673},
+         year={2023}
+    }

 ## Acknowledgments

 This version borrows some code from [DeepSIM](https://github.com/eliahuhorwitz/DeepSIM), [CoCosNet](https://github.com/microsoft/CoCosNet) and [IconFlow](https://github.com/djosix/IconFlow).